Skip to content

 Configuration

-Because we use the JCA in the implementation, the configuration is done via the file Configuration.ND of the JCA.
-The asymmetric keys must be set as exportable and the symmetric keys optionally set as non-exportable.
+Because we use the JCA in our implementation, configuration is done via the JCA's Configuration.ND file.
+Asymmetric keys must be set as exportable and symmetric keys optionally set as non-exportable.
 The name of the Crypto service Dinamo is:

 DINAMO